Rebozo Crossbody - Desert Sun

 Made by Vayu

 Carry this crossbody bag with you everywhere!
 Hand-woven on a loom, each bag has a unique design and is as individualistic as you are.
-Every bag supports Vayu artisans in Mexico.
+Each purchase empowers artisans at Vayu in Mexico.

 - Vegan leather with cotton lining